Search for Axion dark matter with the QUAX-LNF tunable haloscope: Conclusions

 \section{Conclusions}

 In this paper we described the first search for axion dark matter with the tunable QUAX--LNF haloscope.
-The operation of a microwave cavity resonating at 8.8 GHz and equipped with a movable tuning rod in a magnetic field of 8~T, placed in a stable ultra-cryogenic environment, demonstrated the be successful.
-Taking data with this setup for a total amount of about 25~hours through 6~MHz allowed us to exclude the existence of axion dark matter in a mass range between $36.52413$ and $36.5511~\mu\text{eV}$ with axion-photon coupling $g_{a\gamma\gamma}$ down to $0.861\times 10^{-13}$~GeV$^{-1}$ with a C.L. of 90{\%}.
+The operation of a microwave cavity resonating at 8.8 GHz and equipped with a movable tuning rod in a magnetic field of 8~T, placed in a stable ultra-cryogenic environment, demonstrated to be successful.
+Taking data with this setup for a total amount of about 25~hours through 6~MHz allowed us to exclude the existence of axion dark matter in a mass range between $36.52413$ and $36.5511~\mu\text{eV}$ with axion-photon coupling $g_{a\gamma\gamma}$ down to $0.882\times 10^{-13}$~GeV$^{-1}$ with a C.L. of 90{\%}.

 The apparatus has still much room for improvement.
 In the upcoming future, the sensitivity can be boosted employing a superconducting resonant cavity, enhancing the intrinsic quality factor.
 Adding a Josephson Parametric Amplifier as a preamplification stage, which importance have been widely demonstrated in this field, will break the noise temperature down by one order of magnitude.
-Moreover, the rod design can be optimized to reduce the electromagnetic losses, and substituting the ADC with a 24-bit FPGA would widen the digital dynamics.
+Moreover, the rod design can be optimized: \emph{i.} reducing the amount of dielectric exposed to the electromagnetic mode of the cavity, \emph{ii.} placing the lower end of the bar directly in contact with the endcap of the cavity eliminating PEEK on this side, \emph{iii.} eventually substituting PEEK with sapphire.

-To quantify, running such a setup for 1 hour with a quality factor $Q_0 = 3\times 10^5$ at a frequency of 9~GHz and coupling $\beta=2$, would reach an average value of $\approx 2\times 10^{-14}~\text{GeV}^{-1}$, provided that the noise temperature is 0.5~K and the magnet is brought to 9~T. This value is a factor less than 1.5 from the benchmark KSVZ model, reachable by underfluctuting bins of power.
+To quantify, running such a setup for 1 hour with a quality factor $Q_0 = 3\times 10^5$ at a frequency of 9~GHz and coupling $\beta=2$, would reach an average value of $\approx 2\times 10^{-14}~\text{GeV}^{-1}$, provided that the noise temperature is 0.5~K and the magnet is brought to 9~T. This value is a factor less than 1.5 from the benchmark KSVZ model.